Esperanto etymology: Technical vocabulary

 Modern international vocabulary, much of it Latin or Greek in origin, is of course used as well, but frequently for a family of related words only the root will be borrowed directly, and the rest will be derived from it using Esperanto means of word formation.
 For example, the computer term 'bit' was borrowed directly as bito, but 'byte' was then derived by compounding bito with the numeral ok (eight), for the uniquely Esperanto word bitoko ('an octet of bits').
 Although not a familiar form to speakers of European languages, the transparency of its formation is helpful to those who do not have this advantage.
-Moreover, even bito has the synonym duumo, based on du (two) and -um- (the affix with undefined meaning), thus, making possible to form the word duumoko (alternative to 'byte').

 With the exception of perhaps a hundred common or generic plant and animal names, Esperanto adopts the international binomial nomenclature of living organisms, using suitable orthography, and changing the nominal and adjectival grammatical endings to -o and -a.
 For example, the binomial for the guineafowl is Numida meleagris.
 In Esperanto, therefore, a numido would be any bird of the genus Numida, and a meleagra numido the helmeted guineafowl specifically.
 Likewise, a numidedo is any bird in the guineafowl family Numididæ.